kaore/CibulCalendar/README.md

-# Overview
+# DMT

-DMT (Date Management Tool) is a hallucinogenic date picker that enables users to easily pick dates or date ranges.
+Date Management Tool is a hallucinogenic date picker that enables users to easily pick dates or date ranges.

 Here is the simplest way to get it running: